 FA is one of two programs providing temporary cash assistance in New York.
 The other is Safety Net Assistance (SNA), a New York State program with no federal participation.

-The SNAP Program provides food support to lower income New Yorkers including working families, the elderly and the disabled to feed their families.
+NY SNAP provides food support to lower income New Yorkers including working families, the elderly and the disabled to feed their families.
 Eligibility and benefit levels are based on household size and family’s income.

 Eligible SNAP participants are issued a EBT card used to make food purchases at grocery stores and supermarkets, in lieu of paper food stamp coupons.

-In New York, eligible families may get $200 monthly benefits up to $1,202 for a family of eight.
-For an application as well as eligibility pre- screening, go to ACCESS NYC.
+In New York, eligible single mother with two children may get up to $382 in monthly benefits.
+For an application as well as eligibility pre- screening, go to myBenefits.
+If you don’t already have an account, create one.

 New York is operating a State-Based Marketplace, known as NY State of Health — through which you can apply for Medicaid, CHPlus or other private health insurance.